nab-os/atelier-traviole/content/blog/2021-12-25_Souvenirs/index.en.md

 {{< row >}}
   {{< column size="full-size" >}}
      {{< md >}}
 If last August I [based myself on a previously published tale to practice my illustration skills](https://ateliertraviole.fr/blog/2021-12-20_lucie/), "Lucie et les Lucioles" by Arnaud Moine and Mayalen Goust (ed.
 Chocolat !
-Jeunesse, 2009), cthis time I wanted to illustrate an original manuscript.
+Jeunesse, 2009), this time I wanted to illustrate an original manuscript.
 I didn't think too much about it, I wanted to illustrate a little tale, a short story, without pretending to call myself an author (or not yet, anyway ☺️).
 My main objective was to illustrate on the basis of a text, certainly, but without being influenced by pre-existing illustrations.
 I like to think that it takes practice, going step by step, for me to feel comfortable, but above all legitimate, in the art world.

 I needed constraints, so I thought it was fun to get my little community involved on [Instagram](https://www.instagram.com/atelier.traviole/ "Léna Desmettre 🍓 Instagram").
 I'm not really comfortable with social media yet, so I thought it was a good idea to break the ice!
      {{< /md >}}